 About Sara Jabbari

-Sara Jabbari is a mathematician specialising in the modelling of networks of genes that respond to the inter-, intra- and extra-cellular signals that dictate cell behaviour.
-Sara was appointed a Birmingham Fellow in 2012 to specialise in the modelling of medically significant microorganisms such as C. difficile and MRSA.
+Sara i is a mathematician specialising in the modelling of networks of genes that respond to the inter-, intra- and extra-cellular signals that dictate cell behaviour.

 The Mathematics of Voting Chris Good, University of Birmingham